Coronavirus notice: We are providing an uninterrupted service to our customers

 Data Protection Booklets

-The essential guide for employees following GDPR – a concise and cost-effective guide to data protection and information security, with a check list for staff to sign and date confirming they understand their continuing personal obligations.
+The latest UK GDPR updates for all employees – a concise guide to the enduring principles and latest changes to the UK Data Protection framework, with a checklist for staff to sign and date confirming they understand their continuing personal obligations.
 Available in packs of 20.

 Data Protection laws at a glance